PipeWire/wireplumber/src/scripts/linking/README.rst

 registering another hook on the ``select-target`` event and ordering it relative to the stock hooks with ``before`` / ``after``.

-``find-user-target.lua.example``, shipped alongside these scripts, is a ready-made template for such a hook.
-It is an example file, not an installed script; copy it into your own scripts directory and define a component for it, as described in :ref:`scripting_custom_scripts`.
+:ref:`scripting_custom_scripts_target_selection` walks through such a hook in
+full: the script itself, the ``wireplumber.conf.d`` fragment that defines a component for it and enables it in the ``main`` profile, and the reasoning behind the ordering key and the bypass guard.